Microsoft text-to-speech voices: Windows 2000 and Windows XP

 The SAPI 4 versions of Microsoft Sam, Microsoft Mike and Microsoft Mary can be used on Windows XP, Windows Vista, and later with a third-party program (like Speakonia and TTSReader) installed on the machine that supports these operating systems.
 In addition, Carol and Peter, the British English SAPI 4 versions of the American English Michael and Michelle SAPI 5 voices from Lernout & Hauspie can also be used on Windows Vista and later with a third-party program like Speakonia (Conversely, said voices are also compatible with XP and prior as well).

-The SAPI 5 versions of Microsoft Sam, Microsoft Mike and Microsoft Mary (as well as the "Sample TTS Voice" test voice) can also be used on Windows Vista and later by installing the SAPI 5.1 SDK, which can also be installed in versions of Windows prior to XP beginning with Windows NT 4.0 SP6a and Windows 98.
+The SAPI 5 versions of Microsoft Sam, Microsoft Mike and Microsoft Mary (as well as the "Sample TTS Voice" test voice) can also be used on Windows Vista and later by installing the SAPI 5.1 SDK, which is also compatible with versions of Windows prior to XP beginning with Windows NT 4.0 SP6a and Windows 98.
 These voices (apart from the "Sample TTS Voice" test voice) can also be installed separately without installing the SDK via a manually defined batch script.
 Furthermore, the Michael and Michelle voices from Lernout & Hauspie can also be installed via programs such as Microsoft Office XP or Microsoft Office 2003, however they cannot be chosen under normal means.

 Windows Vista and Windows 7

 Beginning with Windows Vista and Windows 7, Microsoft Anna is the default English voice.
 It is a SAPI 5-only female voice and is designed to sound more natural than Microsoft Sam.
 Microsoft Streets & Trips 2006 and later install the Microsoft Anna voice on Windows XP systems for the voice-prompt direction feature.
-There are no male voices shipping with Windows Vista and Windows 7, and neither Microsoft Mike or Mary will work on Windows 7.
+There are no male voices shipping with Windows Vista and Windows 7, and neither Microsoft Mike or Mary will work on Windows 7 without third party software.

 A female voice called Microsoft Lili that replaces the earlier male SAPI 5 voice "Microsoft Simplified Chinese" is available in Chinese versions of Windows Vista and Windows 7.
 It can also be obtained in non-Chinese versions of Windows 7 or Vista by installing the Chinese language pack.

 In 2010, Microsoft released the newer Speech Platform compatible voices for Speech Recognition and Text-to-Speech for use with client and server applications.
 These voices are available in 26 languages and can be installed on Windows client and server operating systems.
 Speech Platform voices, unlike SAPI 5 voices, are female-only; no male voices were ever released.